CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 **Availability** is a boolean that defines whether a tile, content, or subtree exist in a tileset.
 Availability serves two purposes:

-1. It provides an efficient method for checking what files are present
+1. It provides an efficient method for checking which resources (tile, content, subtrees) are present
 2. Including ths information prevents extraneous HTTP requests that would result in 404 errors.

 Availability takes the form of a bitstream with one bit per node in consideration.
 A 1 indicates that a tile/content/subtree is available at this node.
 Meanwhile, a 0 indicates that no tile/content/subtree is available at this node.